 The Wilfred Owen Association presents a biennial Poetry Award to honour a poet for a sustained body of work that includes memorable war poems.

-The Wilfred Owen Association is pleased and proud to announce that Sir Andrew Motion has agreed to accept the Wilfred Owen Poetry Award for 2018.
+The Wilfred Owen Association is pleased and proud to announce that Owen Sheers has agreed to accept the Wilfred Owen Poetry Award for 2018.
 The presentation will take place in Shrewsbury on 15th September, 2018.
 Times and details will be confirmed as soon as possible.

 Gillian Clarke was born in 1937 and brought up in Cardiff.
 Although both of her parents were Welsh-speakers, she was not brought up to speak the language but – like R.S.Thomas – learned it as an adult.
 She and her husband now live in mid-Wales, where, in addition to all their other activities, they run an organic smallholding.